 Our overall aim is to help people make effective decisions regarding their personal development, independence and quality of life.
-At the same time we have to make sure that our staff are able to identify and help individuals manage any risks involved and ensure we comply with legal requirements.
+At the same time we have to make sure that our staff are able to identify and help individuals manage any foreseeable risks and ensure we comply with legal requirements.

 For all these reasons we take risk assessment and management seriously and do it as part of our day to day work.
-We manage risk by:

-- Carrying out risk assessments as part of our referral and care or support planning work
+• Carrying out risk assessments as part of our referral and care or support planning work

-- Sharing information regularly between colleagues
+• Sharing information regularly between colleagues

-- Keeping up to date and accurate records.
+• Keeping up to date and accurate records.

 Protecting people from abuse

 We believe that anyone using our services has the right to do so free from the fear of potential or actual abuse.

-- Physical abuse – such as hitting, pushing or locking someone in a room
+• Physical abuse – such as hitting, pushing or locking someone in a room

-- Verbal abuse – such as shouting or swearing
+• Verbal abuse – such as shouting or swearing

-- Emotional abuse – such as bullying, taunting or humiliating someone
+• Emotional abuse – such as bullying, taunting or humiliating someone

-- Sexual abuse – such as inappropriate touching or forcing someone to take part in a sexual act against their will
+• Sexual abuse – such as inappropriate touching or forcing someone to take part in a sexual act against their will

-- Financial abuse – such as misusing, withholding or taking someone’s money
+• Financial abuse – such as misusing, withholding or taking someone’s money

-- Neglect – such as not providing necessary food, care or medicine
+• Neglect – such as not providing necessary food, care or medicine

-- Discrimination – such as ill treatment due to someone’s ethnicity, age, gender, disability, sexuality or religious beliefs.
+• Discrimination – such as ill treatment due to someone’s ethnicity, age, gender, disability, sexuality or religious beliefs.

-We take this issue very seriously and will immediately investigate any reports of abuse in accordance with our safeguarding of vulnerable adults policy.
-If a crime has been committed we will involve the police.
+We take this issue very seriously and will immediately investigate any reports of abuse in accordance with our safeguarding of adults policy.
+If we have reason to believe a crime has been committed we will involve the police.